ariassd/vscode-load-terminals/README.md

 ## Features

 Allow to configure and run pre configured commands.
-Add a configuration file called LoadTerminal.json on the root folder.
+Add a configuration file in `.vscode` folder.

 ## Installation ⬇